Amanda Coslor, CPM, LM

 After HMI, Kay joined the Soul of Money Institute and Lynne Twist to help offer transformational programs that empower individuals and organizations to create freedom, power, and sufficiency in their relationship with money.
 During this time, Kay consulted to and/or coached a number of visionary nonprofit organizations and their leaders.

-Ms. Sandberg’s current work weaves together more than three decades of experience in spiritual mastery, global leadership development, organizational development and capacity building, and collaborative partnerships in the social profit (“nonprofit”), business, and academic arenas.
+Ms. Sandberg’s current work weaves together more than three decades of experience in spiritual mastery, global leadership development, cultural diversity, organizational development and capacity building, and collaborative partnerships in the social profit (“nonprofit”), business, and academic arenas.
 She has also loved coaching individuals and teams from the public and private sectors for more than 25 years.

 consultant who specializes in integrating effective mission-based fundraising into the